By increasing customer retention, you can dramatically increase your organization's revenue. So, how exactly can you retain loyal customers?

 Customer Loyalty System: Yotpo Loyalty and Rewards

-Set incentives for repeat referrals and select from a variety of options for those incentives such as points, products, samples, discount codes, store credit, and more.
+You can select from a variety of options for those incentives such as points, products, samples, discount codes, store credit, and more.
 Lastly, there are program analytics for all of your loyalty and rewards efforts so you can track what's working best among new and existing customers.

 The application of game mechanics is not just for mobile apps and video games.
 You can harness the power of gamification to improve the customer experience and buyer's journey.